 Netflix wins this category, even with the wide launch of Apple TV Plus.

-Apple TV Plus is going to have some interesting original shows that cover nearly every age and demographic.
-Here’s what’s available on the service today:
+Apple TV Plus has interesting original shows that cover nearly every age and demographic.
+Here’s just some of what’s available on the service today:

 - The Morning Show – This is a drama centering on the behind-the-scenes antics at a national morning news TV show, starring Jennifer Aniston, Reese Witherspoon, and Steve Carell.